thibaut-neoledge/azure-docs.fr-fr/articles/cloud-services/cloud-services-role-lifecycle-dotnet.md

 <properties
-pageTitle="Gérer les événements de cycle de vie du service cloud | Microsoft Azure" description="Découvrez comment utiliser les méthodes de cycle de vie d'un rôle de service cloud dans .NET" services="cloud-services" documentationCenter=".net" authors="Thraka"
+pageTitle="Handle Cloud Service lifecycle events | Microsoft Azure" description="Learn how the lifecycle methods of a Cloud Service role can be used in .NET" services="cloud-services" documentationCenter=".net" authors="Thraka"